Pre-disaster documentation best practices for state and local governments

 Proper photographic and/or video documentation of a site’s pre-disaster condition should be routinely updated, as it’s one of the key components in proving the extent of damage that occurs after a disaster.
 Detailed photo evidence will help substantiate your claims and increase the likelihood that you will receive funding.

-Local officials can take advantage not only of high-definition cameras that are now standard on most smartphones, but also of relatively low-cost, but highly effective, drone technology terrestrial imaging.
-For communities that may lack the resources to regularly capture photos and videos of an area, a bit of creativity can help ensure enough photographic evidence is still recorded.
-For example, a community can promote a yearly documentation initiative, where citizens are encouraged to capture photos of the community and send them to a particular source.
+For communities that may lack the resources to regularly capture photos and videos of an area, a bit of creativity can help ensure enough photographic evidence is still captured.
+For example, a community can promote a yearly documentation initiative, where citizens are encouraged to capture photos of the community and send them to you.
 To increase participation, local officials may offer recognition or small incentives to citizens who send in photos and videos.

 Another creative way to capture video of an area without expending many resources is to mount dash cams on city cars and record clips as government or utility staff conduct their usual drives.
 After designated time periods, this footage can be uploaded to a predetermined file storage location.